a building - founders hall at dusk

 Good Standing

-Graduate students whose Cal Poly Humboldt cumulative GPA and overall GPA are 3.0 or above are considered in good academic standing.
+Graduate students whose Humboldt State cumulative GPA and overall GPA are 3.0 or above are considered in good academic standing.

 Academic Probation & Disqualification

-Graduate students, including those who are classified or conditionally classified, and credential seeking students will be placed on academic probation if their Cal Poly Humboldt cumulative grade point average falls below a 3.0 (B grade average).
+Graduate students, including those who are classified or conditionally classified, and credential-seeking students will be placed on academic probation if their Humboldt State cumulative grade point average falls below a 3.0 (B grade average).
 A graduate coordinator may also notify a student of academic probation or disqualification for failure to maintain a GPA of 3.0 or better in all courses taken to satisfy the requirements of the degree.

 Graduate students may be placed on probation and/or disqualified for failure to make adequate progress in the program, as defined by the requirements and policies of individual programs, by recommendation of the program faculty and graduate coordinator, and action of the graduate dean.
 While on academic probation if a graduate student or a credential student’s cumulative GPA at Cal Poly Humboldt is below a 3.0 for a second consecutive term, the student will be academically disqualified.